BatuUzun/Windows-Downloads-File-Manager/README.md

 # Windows Downloads File Manager

-This is my Python script that allows you to manage your downloads folder.
-Because I hate typing Downloads in Windows searchbar, I decided to code this Python script.
-This script changes current directory of files in the Downloads folder and moves them under the Desktop directory.
-This script also detects the language of operating system and determines the path of Downloads and Desktop directories.
-User may choose moving files to the Desktop directory either separately or inside a folder.
-If the destination folder is already exists, user may overwrite it (According to user's decision).
+This is my Python script that allows you to manage your Downloads folder.
+Because I hate typing 'Downloads' in the Windows search bar, I decided to code this Python script.
+This script changes the current directory of files in the Downloads folder and moves them under the Desktop directory.
+The script also detects the language of the operating system and determines the paths of the Downloads and Desktop directories.
+The user may choose to move files to the Desktop directory either separately or inside a folder.
+If the destination folder already exists, the user may overwrite it (according to the user's decision).
 PyQt6 is used to generate a GUI.

 ![image](https://github.com/BatuUzun/Windows-Downloads-File-Manager/assets/103521291/10d9e648-2934-494c-9955-ed1721bbd83a)